 - The company identifies and manages environmental risks. - Full disclosure of material risks is made to investors. - A data storage provider builds facilities designed to withstand severe storms and diversifies across geographic locations to minimize the chance of information loss.

-- 1. Further detail on climate change factors - 2.
+- 1. Further detail on climate change factors and their impact on valuations - 2.
 External data providers - 3.
-Relevance to financial reporting - Metrics recommended in the TCFD guidance and possible sources
+Relevance to financial reporting - 4.
+Metrics recommended in the TCFD guidance and possible sources